moliver28/research-handbook/content/handbook/company/mission.md

 [Our purpose](/handbook/company/purpose/) is to help people **increase their lifetime earnings** through training, access to opportunities, and the DevSecOps platform.

 Our mission is the way we realize [our purpose](/handbook/company/purpose/).
-By **enabling everyone to contribute and co-create the software that powers our world**, we increase access for people to be creators.
+By **enabling everyone to contribute to and co-create the software that powers our world**, we increase access for people to be creators.
 With more contributors and more creators, we increase both the volume and velocity of innovation.
 More innovation drives economic progress that [benefits consumers, businesses, and the economy as a whole](https://www.ecb.europa.eu/ecb/educational/explainers/tell-me-more/html/growth.en.html).
 As a result, innovation both directly and indirectly increases the total volume of available opportunities and average value of each individual opportunity.

 Access to a broader set of more valuable opportunities ultimately **increases people's lifetime earnings**.